 Falling in love makes you think anything is possible.
-The sun shines brighter; the grass looks greener; and your heart is full of glee.
+The sun shines brighter; the grass looks greener, and your heart is full of glee.
 Imagine feeling that joy both day and night by living together and sharing each precious moment.
-It’s time to get your head out of the clouds, though, and get practical about the nitty gritty and very concrete reality of how to move in with your beloved with our moving tips below.
+It’s time to get your head out of the clouds, though, and get practical about the nitty-gritty and very concrete reality of how to move in with your beloved with our moving tips below.

 You were brought together for a reason and stayed together for another.
 However, when you’re together 24/7, through good times and bad, the little things you typically excuse magnify to possibly intolerable annoyances.
-Ask yourself if you can live with this person, and if your expectations about where you’d like to live mesh.
+Ask yourself if you can live with this person and if your expectations about where you’d like to live mesh.
 Since you’ll be living in the same, small space, do you know where each other’s personal boundaries lay and what their dealbreakers are?

 Money and Housekeeping Matters

-Money comes between even the strongest relationships including friends, family and marriages.
+Money comes between even the strongest relationships including friends, family, and marriages.
 Introduce financial topics right away to get them out of the way and establish spending and saving parameters.
 Deciding which bills to pay or splitting them as well as divvying up chores and determining who is responsible for what will protect you from future arguments.

 His + Hers = Theirs?

-Consider if you’re like to pursue a new residence together or blend your belongings with your partner at their current home or yours.
+Consider if you’re like to pursue a new residence together with or blend your belongings with your partner at their current home or yours.
 Take inventory of what furniture and household items you and your partner individually own.
-Compare and contrast what you have and need together, sorting items into trash, treasure and donation piles.
+Compare and contrast what you have and need together, sorting items into trash, treasure, and donation piles.
 This will require using your relationship compromising skills if your partner desperately wants to keep a Pez dispenser collection, for example, that you think is silly.
 Remember, storage is always an option.